On Campus Housing Regulations

-Fundraising activities that comply with UCLA Regulations on Activities, Registered Campus Organizations, and Use of Properties may occur in On Campus Housing.
-Fundraising activities originating from members of the on-campus housing community and occurring in On Campus Housing must be sponsored and fully financed by the appropriate On Campus Housing Residents’ Association or hall/suite staff and must be approved by the Resident Director.
-The sponsoring Association or hall/suite staff is responsible for maintaining accurate accounting for all funds collected.
+Fundraising activities that comply with UCLA Regulations on Activities, Registered Organizations and Use of Properties may occur in On Campus Housing.
+Fundraising activities originating from members of the on-campus housing community and occurring in On Campus Housing must be sponsored and fully financed by Residential Life or the appropriate On Campus Housing Residents’ Association and must be approved by a Residential Life professional staff member.
+Residential Life or the sponsoring Association is responsible for maintaining accurate accounting for all funds collected.

-Fundraising activities in On Campus Housing by non-residential campus organizations must be approved by Student Organizations, Leadership, & Engagement (SOLE) as well as sponsored by the Residents’ Association of the respective community.
-The sponsoring Association assumes responsibility for ensuring that time, place, and manner requirements of the activities are clearly identified.
-The sponsoring Association, SOLE, and the hall/suite staff do not assume financial liability for the fund-raising events of non-residential organizations.
+Fundraising activities in On Campus Housing by non-residential campus organizations must be approved by Student Organizations, Leadership, & Engagement (SOLE) as well as sponsored by Residential Life or the Residents’ Association of the respective community.
+Residential Life or the sponsoring Association assumes responsibility for ensuring that time, place, and manner requirements of the activities are clearly identified.
+Residential Life or the sponsoring Association and/or SOLE do not assume financial liability for the fund-raising events of non-residential organizations.

-Residents’ Associations may not sponsor fundraising events that are open to non campus participants or fundraising events conducted by non registered campus organizations.
+Residential Life or the Residents’ Associations may not sponsor fundraising events that are open to non-campus participants or fundraising events conducted by unregistered campus organizations.

 D.5 Mailbox Use